 Wood screws

-Our wood screw follows the old Swedish standard.
-The thickness is given in numerical dimensions after an original English wire notch and the length is given in English inches.
+Our wood screws comply with the old Swedish standard.
+The thickness is specified in numerical dimensions based on an original English thread gauge, and the length is specified in English inches.

-Unfortunately, there is no longer any Swedish production of wood screws.
-The most common dimensions in the range are newly manufactured screws of German make.
-This screw is roller threaded and partially threaded.
-Other dimensions come from old stocks of primarily Aug.
-Stenmans/Assas production.
+Unfortunately, wooden screws are no longer manufactured in Sweden.
+The most common dimensions in the range are newly manufactured screws from a German manufacturer.
+These screws are roll-threaded and partially threaded.
+Other dimensions come from old stock, primarily from Aug.
+Stenmans/Assas.
 These screws are partially threaded and turned.
 Dimensions and lengths do not always correspond between Swedish and German standards.
-If in doubt, consult your dealer or Eskilstuna Kulturbeslag.
+Consult your dealer or Eskilstuna Kulturbeslag if in doubt.

-There are additional reasons to use screws with a straight chisel groove.
+There are additional reasons to use screws with straight chisel grooves.
 Most fittings are painted over sooner or later.
-When you have to remove these fittings for maintenance or replacement in the future, it will be very difficult to clear a paint-filled cross groove or torx grip so that you can reach it with the screwdriver.
-A straight screw slot is always easy to clean from paint.
+When these fittings need to be removed in the future for maintenance or replacement, it will be very difficult to clean a paint-filled cross slot or Torx grip so that you can access it with a screwdriver.
+A straight screw slot is always easy to clean.

-Bipacked screws are delivered in exact quantities in relation to the number of fittings.
-Screws in packages are always packed 200 pieces per carton.
-Screw packs are split at extra cost.
+The screws supplied are delivered in exact quantities in relation to the number of fittings.
+Screws in packages are always packed 200 per box.
+Screw packages are divided at an additional cost.

 This screw is manufactured according to the German DIN standard, which means that it does not fully correspond to the old Swedish standard.
 The dimension and length tables below indicate the dimensions of the screws we provide.